Travel details

 Grand Egyptian Museum

 The Grand Egyptian Museum is one of the world’s largest archaeological museums, built near the Giza pyramids as a new center to systematically display the vast artifacts of ancient Egypt.
-A major highlight is the collection of artifacts from Tutankhamun, bringing together many items—including pieces not previously exhibited—for viewing.
-With modern architecture and cutting-edge exhibition technology, it is a facility that allows for a deep understanding of the history and culture of Egyptian civilization.
+The exhibition that brings together the finds of King Tutankhamun is one of the main highlights, allowing you to view items that have not been shown to the public before.
+With modern architecture and the latest exhibition technologies, it stands out as a facility where you can gain a deep understanding of the history and culture of Egyptian civilization.

 [Japanese Guide]